railsfactory-sudhakar/my_dfc_project/README.md

-commit -->opens editor| commit -m "mesage" -->its commit all staged files or added files. commit --amend -m "replace with message" --> for only change previous commited message. diff --> show's changes in txt if it is not commited only. restore --> its restore changes in txt if it is not commited only.
+commit -->opens editor| commit -m "mesage" -->its commit all staged files or added files. commit --amend -m "replace with message" --> for only change previous commited message. diff --> show's changes in txt if it is not commited only.

 show [hash-id] --> show's perticular commited info branch ->show current branch |branch "new`branch" --> creates new branch|branch -d "new branch" -->its delete new branch